harsh9200/harsh9200/README.md

-# Hello! 👋
+# 👋 Hello, I’m Harsh

-My name is Harsh Agarwal and I'm a tech enthusiast who enjoys building solutions to everyday problems with code.
-I am currently working on Web3.
+I’m a builder at heart — started with data science, ventured into DevOps and MLOps, and now working deep in the Web3 stack.
+I enjoy solving real-world problems with clean, scalable infrastructure and am especially drawn to anything that sits at the intersection of **data, infra, and blockchain**.

 ## 🔧 Technologies & Tools